facileManager/facileManager-docs/docs/getting-started/prerequisites.md

 ## Additional Module-Specific Prerequisites

-In addition to the fM client prerequisites, some modules have the own unique requirements.
+In addition to the fM client prerequisites, some modules have their own unique requirements.

 ### fmDHCP